paymill/paymill-php/README.md

 ```

 Windows / OS X / Linux

-a) Download http://curl.haxx.se/ca/cacert.pem and save it on your server.
+1. Download http://curl.haxx.se/ca/cacert.pem and save it on your server.
-b) Open php.ini with an editor and add the line `curl.cainfo=PathToYourCACertFile`
+2. Open php.ini with an editor and add the line `curl.cainfo=PathToYourCACertFile`
-c) Restart your Webserver
+3. Restart your Webserver

 Update Root certificate on Linux(ubuntu)

-a) Run `sudo update-ca-certificates`
+1. Run `sudo update-ca-certificates`
-b) Restart your Webserver
+2. Restart your Webserver

 Documentation
 --------------